VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - Your Strength or Dexterity increases by 1, to a maximum of 20.
 - You lose the Sunlight Sensitivity trait.
 - You gain proficiency in Athletics, Nature, Stealth, or Survival.

+## Striker [KibblesTasty]

+_Requirement: 4th level_

+You move like the wind, striking faster than your foes can see.
+You gain the following benefits:

+- Increase your Strength, Dexterity, or Constitution by 1, to a maximum of 20.
+- If you attack and hit a creature with a melee weapon attack, you can pass through its space until the end of your turn as if it were difficult terrain.
+- When you take the attack action on your turn, you can replace one of your attacks with a rapid burst of movement, moving up to 30 feet along any surface in a straight line.
+You can move along vertical or horizontal surfaces with this movement, can pass through creatures, and do not provoke attacks of opportunity, but cannot pass through objects or terrain.
+A creature you move through in this way must make a Dexterity saving throw or take damage equal to 2d6 + your Strength or Dexterity modifier (your choice).
+The damage's type is that of your weapon.
+On a success, a creature receives half as much damage.

 ## Tabaxi Curiosity [Sarguro]

 _Requirement: Tabaxi_